Are You Taking Full Advantage of Your Veterans Benefits?

 The Department of Veterans Affairs has many different programs that provide coverage or financial assistance for home or durable medical equipment (DME).
 Each of the following programs provides different benefits.

 TRICARE for Life

 TRICARE for Life (TFL) is supplemental health insurance for elderly and retired members of all seven of the uniformed services and their families.
-TFL serves as a secondary payer to Medicare; in other words, individuals are required to have Medicare Part A and Part B. Medicare Part B covers most durable medical equipment when medically necessary, but they typically require enrollees to pay 20% of the cost.
+TFL serves as a secondary payer to Medicare.
+In other words, individuals are required to have Medicare Part A and Part B. Medicare Part B covers most durable medical equipment when medically necessary.
+But they typically require enrollees to pay 20% of the cost.
 TFL works to cover Medicare co-payments.
-Therefore, TRICARE for Life will pay for the remaining 20% of the cost of durable medical equipment that Medicare does not cover.
+Thus, TRICARE for Life will pay for the remaining 20% of the cost of durable medical equipment that Medicare does not cover.
 Having said that, it is strongly suggested that one confirm with TRICARE for Life that they will cover the 20% for any DME item prior to purchase.